Non-loose torus knots: General results of non-loose torus knots

 We end by considering non-loose transverse knots by giving the proof of Theorem~\ref{gentransverse}.

-\begin{proof}[Proof of Theorem~\ref{gentransverse}] As noted in the introduction the classification of transverse knots is equivalent to the classification Legendrian knots up to negative stabilization, \cite[Theorem~2.10]{EtnyreHonda01}.
-So any non-loose transverse knot will be the transverse push-off of non-loose Legendrian knot.
+\begin{proof}[Proof of Theorem~\ref{gentransverse}] As noted in \cite[Theorem~2.10]{EtnyreHonda01}, the classification of transverse knots is equivalent to the classification of Legendrian knots up to negative stabilization.
+So any non-loose transverse knot will be the transverse push-off of some non-loose Legendrian knot.
 Suppose $\xi$ supports non-loose Legendrian knots with a mountain range given in Figure~\ref{fig-genericXwing}.
-Since we only need to consider Legendrian knots up to negative stabilization, we only need to consider the bottom lower left of the figure.
-If the ``wings" are non-trivial (that is there is more than just an $\textsf{X}$ in the mountain range) then none of the Legendrian knots can have Giroux torsion (since the $2$-inconsistent pair of paths associated to the $\textsf{X}$ cannot be totally $2$-inconsistent if it is compatible with a $3$-inconsistent pair of paths.) and we see the transverse push-offs of these Legendrian knots gives transverse knots as in Item~\eqref{1} of Theorem~\ref{gentransverse}.
-If the mountain range has just an $\textsf{X}$, then it might support non-loose knots with convex Giroux torsion or not.
-If there is no convex Giroux torsion then we are in the case above, if there is convex Giroux torsion then we know for every point in the mountain range there are an infinite number of Legendrian knots with different convex Giroux torsion in their complement.
+Since we only need to consider Legendrian knots up to negative stabilization, we only need to consider the lower left of the figure.
+If the ``wings" are non-trivial (that is, there is more than just an $\textsf{X}$ in the mountain range), then none of the Legendrian knots can have Giroux torsion.
+This is because by Lemma~\ref{lem:thickenornot} the $\textsf{X}$ is associated to a $2$-inconsistent decorated pair of paths, but one cannot add torsion to any Legendrian knot in the $\textsf{X}$ unless the decorated pair of paths is totally $2$-inconsistent by Lemma~\ref{lem:overtwisted}.
+For there to be non-trivial wings in the mountain range, the $2$-inconsistent decorated pair of paths would need to be compatible with a $3$-inconsistent decorated pair of paths.
+Finally, we notice that a totally $2$-inconsistent decorated pair of paths cannot be compatible with a $3$-inconsistent pair of paths, see Section~\ref{pairsodecorated} for the construction of compatible decorated pairs of paths.
+Thus, in the case there are non-trivial wings, see the transverse push-offs of these Legendrian knots give transverse knots as in Item~\eqref{1} of Theorem~\ref{gentransverse}.

+If the mountain range has just an $\textsf{X}$, then it might support non-loose knots with convex torsion or not.
+If there is no convex torsion, then we are in the case above, if there is convex torsion then we know that for every point in the mountain range, there is an infinite number of Legendrian knots with different convex torsion in their complement.
 Their transverse push-offs will give transverse knots as in Item~\eqref{2} of the theorem. \end{proof}